wilfison/AppsInstall/README.md

 1. After installing, look for `App Install` in your applications menu or run `appinstall` in a terminal

-2. Choose from the menu using the option number which apps you want to install by separating them with a comma, eg `2,10,11`
+2. Choose from the menu pressing `space` in keyboard or mouse click and press `enter` to confirm.

-3. Wait for the success message to install another app or use option `0` to exit the app.
+3. Wait for the success message to install another app or press `cancel` to exit the app.

 ##  Attention